 fully sleeved base layer, 10 year old Rev'It Gore-Tex touring jacket and Rev'It Gore-Tex trousers with their thermal layer and heavy Richa Gore-Tex gloves kept me dry but even with my Honda NX500 motorcycle's heated grips warming my palms, the back of my hands were freezing.
 Worse still, after a few miles on the dual carriageway, the areas under my arms were also freezing.
 My new Oxford Advanced Storm Collar did a great job of keeping the rain and cold of my neck and my Alpinestars boots were fully waterproof and cold proof thanks to my thermal socks.

 In an effort to combat the cold, I put on my skin tight fully sleeved base layer, and then a fully sleeved M&S Marino Wool thermal vest.
 To top of the two layers, I purchased an Oxford Advanced Expedition MS Midlayer which was a tight slim fit and when zipped up, it pulled the layers tight in against my body.
-On went the Rev'It Gore-Tex jacket and Rev'It Gore-Tex trousers with their thermal layers, my Alpinestars boots, my Oxford Advanced Storm Collar and I also purchased a pair of Rev'It Fusion 3 Gloves which are Gore-Tex winter gloves specifically designed for wearing with heated grips.
+On went the Rev'It Gore-Tex jacket and Rev'It Gore-Tex trousers with their thermal layers, my Alpinestars boots, my Oxford Advanced Storm Collar and I also purchased from Edinburgh Saltire Motorcycles a pair of Rev'It Fusion 3 Gloves which are Gore-Tex winter gloves specifically designed for wearing with heated grips.
 My palm measurement was 10" which states on the Rev'It website that a 3XL is the correct glove size.
-Having previous experience with Rev'It glove measurements, I went for the 4XL and the gloves are a perfect comfortable fit.
+Having previous experience with Rev'It glove measurements, I went for the 4XL and the gloves are a comfortable fit, but with just a little bit more material beyond the tips of my fingers - the price for having broad palms and short fingers.

 Finally, the cold was kept at bay, and the summer weather (hopefully) will soon be here but next winter I will be out and about on my Honda NX500 wearing my new clothing to combat the worst of the Scottish weather.